dabbertorres/gfs/README.md

 # Progress
 Linux implementation is done.
 Windows has... started.
 OSX is non-existent, as I have no OSX machine to test on.
-Will try to get it done though.
+Will try to get it done regardless though.